AndiKod/pacaman-bashbox/README.md

 This BashBox will list all JS PackageManagers installed on the system, their directories and respective globally packages they installed.

-As of now, it checks for NPM, PNPM, Deno or Bun
+As of now, it checks for NPM, PNPM, Deno or Bun.
+Double-checking on Yarn, for completion sake, but chances are you are using one or some from the supported ones.

 _Note: A BashBox is package like a Cargo Crate, but for Bash.
 It can be installed, updated or uninstalled from the command-line, and bring new functionalities or tools right into the terminal ...on Linux, MacOS or WSL2._